Laptop Buying Guide 2022: 11 Important things to consider.

 Performance plays a very important part in user experience even when we are talking about thin and light laptops.

-Now with the arrival of apple M1 Chips, the conversation changed drastically changed the game and it not only competes with the likes of 8 Core AMD ryzen 9 4900Hs and 10th Gen Intel Core i7 10750H.
-But both of these chips are made for gaming laptops.
+Now with the arrival of apple M1 Chips, the conversation changed drastically changed the game and it competes with Ryzen 6000 CPUs from AMD and 12th Gen Intel CPUs.

-At the end of the window of the spectrum, thanks to AMD we can get a thin and light gaming laptop in terms of performance that will beat the Apple M1 mac if you can the latest AMD 5000 series CPU.
+At the end of the window of the spectrum, you can now get a thin and light gaming laptop in terms of performance that will beat the Apple M1 Mac.
 The advantage here is that you get a dedicated GPU and a High refresh panel and a high-resolution display.

 This seems like a very close match.
 But we do have an answer actually we have 3 answers.

-- Since Apple is not even competing in the budget option winner is Windows.
+- Since Apple is not even competing in this category (Budget option winner is Windows.)

 We have a complete article on this topic.